Submitting a course to the program

 The University Studies Committee has decided that for this academic year (2011 – 2012) there will be a moratorium on the review of new courses for the University Studies program.
 Given that the new undergraduate University Bulletin just came out (2011 – 2013), courses submitted next fall will have plenty of time to get through the review process.

-As you all know, the university is in the midst of preparing for the SACS report, and part of that effort entails the University Studies committee creating and implementing an assessment plan ASAP.
+As you all know, the university is in the midst of preparing for the SACSCOC report, and part of that effort entails the University Studies committee creating and implementing an assessment plan ASAP.
 Once that plan is in place, courses accepted into the University Studies program will have to incorporate, in some way, an assessment plan that is consistent with the Student Learning Outcomes (SLOs) identified as relevant to the University Studies program.
 Thus, it seemed impractical to accept new courses into the program before we had those SLOs (and an overall assessment plan) in place.

 And just so you know, beginning next fall (2012) we hope to begin our review of the